softbusinesss/N8N-AI-Agents-Masterclass/09Day-Power-of-Webhooks/Power of Webhooks in n8n.md

 ## 🔗 **Understanding Webhooks**

-- **Concept:** The video explains webhooks using a simple chat app analogy.
+- **Concept:** The project explains webhooks using a simple chat app analogy.
 A webhook is the bridge that carries data from the front-end app (Lovable) to the backend (n8n) and sends the response back.
 - **My take:** This is a fantastic way to offload heavy processing tasks to a dedicated backend system without building complex infrastructure from scratch.
 It's a powerful concept for creating dynamic, data-driven applications.

 ## ⚙️ **Setting Up the Workflow in n8n**